Rajesh-Smartino/Region-Based-Segmentation/README.md

 # Region-Based-Segmentation

 The implementation is based on simple region growing technique to segment the region in the image.
-The code works for both color and gray scale image; adjusted accordinglt to run properly.
+The code works for both color and gray scale image; adjusted accordingly to run properly.
 Report and Usermanual is attached as a help.

 ### Pre-requisite
 - CV2: ```pip install opencv-python```